-Researchers examined findings from The Hypertension and Preeclampsia Intervention Trial At near Term-1 (HYPITAT-I).
+Researchers examined findings from The Hypertension and Preeclampsia Intervention Trial At Near Term-1 (HYPITAT-I).

 Hypertension and preeclampsia can have an effect on embryo or fetus development.
 These conditions can potentially lead to maternal and neonatal morbidity and mortality.

 They looked at cases of women eighteen years or older who gave birth at 36 weeks, and up to 40 or more weeks.
-They examined statistics during the years of 2000-2005, and during the years of 2008-2014.
+They examined statistics during the years 2000-2005 and during the years 2008-2014.
 Researchers looked at two types of pregnancies: women who experienced hypertension and/or preeclampsia, and women who did not.

-The study found that in the years after the HYPITAT-I trial, induction of labour generally increased (13.1%) in women who had hypertension and preeclampsia.
+The study found that in the years after the HYPITAT-I trial, induction of labor generally increased (13.1%) in women who had hypertension and preeclampsia.

 Written by Laura Laroche, Medical Writer, HBASc